cernanalysispreservation/cap-client/CONTRIBUTING.rst

 ------

 Bug reports, feature requests, and other contributions are welcome.
-If you find a demonstrable problem that is caused by the REANA code, please:
+If you find a demonstrable problem that is caused by the CAP code, please:

 1. Search for `already reported problems
    <https://github.com/cernanalysispreservation/cap-client/issues>`_.